xyNNN/unicorn/docs/source/convertible-value-unit.rst

 A ConvertibleValue is the general data transfer object of unicorn.
 Before you start converting or performing mathematical operations, you have to wrap your data in a ConvertibleValue.

-It consists of two properties
+It consists of two properties:

 - value: the actual value
 - unit: the unit in which the value is represented